harshagr64/global-hackathon-v1/MEMORY_KEEPER_README.md

 6. **Open your browser** and visit `http://localhost:3000`

-## 🌟 How It Works
+## 🌟 How It Works for Grandparents

-### 1. Meet Sarah & Choose Your Quest
+### 1. Meet Sarah & Choose Your Memory Quest
-- Start by meeting Sarah, your friendly AI memory guide
+- Grandparents start by meeting Sarah, their friendly AI memory guide
-- Select from pre-defined memory themes or create your own custom topic
+- Select from pre-defined memory themes perfect for grandparent stories or create custom topics
-- Sarah introduces herself and asks your first question with warmth and curiosity
+- Sarah introduces herself warmly and asks the first question to help grandparents feel comfortable

-### 2. Have a Natural Conversation
+### 2. Have a Natural Conversation About Your Life
-- **Voice Input**: Click the microphone and speak naturally - Sarah listens and converts speech to text
+- **Voice Input**: Grandparents click the microphone and speak naturally - Sarah listens and converts speech to text
-- **Text Input**: Type your responses if you prefer
+- **Text Input**: Grandparents can type responses if they prefer
-- **Sarah Responds**: She asks thoughtful follow-up questions, speaking them aloud with her warm voice
+- **Sarah Responds**: She asks thoughtful follow-up questions about grandparent experiences, speaking them aloud
-- **Visual Feedback**: See when Sarah is listening, speaking, or ready for your response
+- **Visual Feedback**: Clear indicators show grandparents when Sarah is listening, speaking, or ready for more stories

-### 3. Generate Your Memory Story
+### 3. Generate Your Family Memory Story
-- After sharing 3+ meaningful responses, click "Create Story"
+- After grandparents share 3+ meaningful responses, they click "Create Story"
-- Sarah transforms your conversation into a beautiful, narrative blog post
+- Sarah transforms grandparent conversations into beautiful, narrative blog posts for the family
-- Includes extracted wisdom and family discussion prompts
+- Includes extracted wisdom from grandparent experiences and discussion prompts for grandchildren
-- Stories are automatically saved to your personal library
+- Stories are automatically saved to preserve grandparent memories forever

-### 4. Share & Preserve
+### 4. Share & Preserve for Future Generations
-- Download your story as text or copy to share with family
+- Grandparents can download their stories or copy them to share with grandchildren
-- Browse all your stories in the Story Library
+- Browse all grandparent stories in the Family Story Library
-- Use family prompts to continue conversations with loved ones
+- Use family prompts to help grandchildren continue conversations with grandparents

-## 🎤 Voice Assistant Troubleshooting
+## 🎤 Voice Assistant Help for Grandparents

-### For Chrome Users:
+### For Grandparents Using Chrome:
-1. Click the 🔒 lock icon next to the URL
+1. Click the 🔒 lock icon next to the website address
-2. Set Microphone to "Allow"
+2. Set Microphone to &ldquo;Allow&rdquo;
 3. Reload the page
-4. Ensure you're using HTTPS (required for microphone access)
+4. Make sure the website starts with "https://" (required for microphone access)

-### Built-in Help:
+### Built-in Help for Grandparents:
-- The app includes troubleshooting guides
+- The app includes simple troubleshooting guides designed for grandparents
-- Sarah will guide you through any technical issues
+- Sarah will patiently guide grandparents through any technical issues
-- Real-time status indicators show voice feature availability
+- Clear status indicators show grandparents when voice features are working
+- Family members can help with initial setup if needed

 ## 🛠️ Technology Stack